Computing

 Intent

-Our computing curriculum focuses on a progression of skills in digital literacy, computer science, information technology and online safety.
-Therefore, we ensure that children become competent in safely using, as well as understanding, digital technology.
-The curriculum has been tailored made through continuous discussions with colleagues at the secondary site.
-This allows for a curriculum that stretches from early years to sixth form.
+Our computing curriculum is built around a clear progression of skills in digital literacy, computer science, information technology and online safety.
+We ensure that children not only understand how to use digital technology effectively, but also how to do so safely and responsibly.
+The curriculum has been carefully shaped through ongoing collaboration with colleagues at our secondary site, creating a seamless learning journey from early years through to KS4.

 Digital Leaders

-• Deliver and help teachers deliver online safety curriculum to own class and other classes
+• Supporting teachers in delivering the online safety curriculum to their own class and others

-• Demonstrate how to use technology in the classroom
+• Demonstrating the effective use of technology in the classroom

-• Demonstrate how to use apps and websites to enhance teaching and learning (Google Classroom, different quiz software and use of Class Dojo)
+• Introducing apps and websites that enhance teaching and learning, including Google Classroom, quiz tools and Class Dojo

 Progression Skills